-UCLA's Ball, Villanova's Hart lead list of top performers
+UCLA's Ball, Villanova's Josh Hart lead list of top players

 FRESHMEN ON STRUGGLING TEAMS — Washington guard Markelle Fultz is the nation’s top-scoring freshman (23.1 points) after scoring 37 in Wednesday’s overtime win against Colorado for the Huskies (9-9).
 Meanwhile, North Carolina State point guard Dennis Smith Jr. (19.1 points) had a triple-double against then-No. 21 Virginia Tech and had 16 assists — the most in Division I through Wednesday’s games — against Rider for a team that started 1-4 in the ACC.

-Associated Press Writer Nicholas K. Geranios in Spokane, Washington, and AP Sports Writer Dave Skretta in Lawrence, Kansas contributed to this report.
+Associated Press Writer Nicholas K. Geranios in Spokane, Washington, and AP Sports Writer Dave Skretta in Lawrence, Kansas, contributed to this report.

 Follow Aaron Beard on Twitter at http://www.twitter.com/aaronbeardap